metabase/metabase/docs/enterprise-guide/sql-snippets.md

 #### Permissions example

-Consider the following scenario (and here's a sentence that merits slow reading): a group could have permission to a collection that contains a question that uses a snippet housed in a folder that the group does not have permissions to.
+Consider the following scenario (and here's a sentence that merits slow reading): a group could have permission to a Collection that contains a question that uses a snippet housed in a folder that the group does _not_ have permissions to.
 To rephrase: people in that group have permissions to run questions in a collection, but they do not have permission to a folder containing a snippet used in one of the collection's questions.
 How will Metabase resolve permissions in this case?

 In three parts: